ingo/ingo.github.io/_recipes/dry_brined_turkey.md

 category: Entrees
 description: "This fantastic turkey recipe borrows a technique perfected by Judy Rodgers,\
   \ the chef from the Zuni Caf\xE9 in San Francisco, who had exceptional results salting\
-  \ chickens long before roasting them (also called dry-brining).
-No more fussy liquid\
+  \ chickens long before roasting them (also called dry-brining)."
-  \ brine that alters the texture of the meat \u2014 just crisp, golden skin and tender,\
-  \ moist meat.
-This turkey will be the talk of the table.
-Allow two days for the\
-  \ bird to season before roasting."
 image: dry_brined_turkey.jpg
 image_attribution: Andrew Scrivani for The New York Times
 original_title: Dry-Brined Turkey